To chiropractors on both sides of the fence, a chiropractic non-compete agreement is often a hotly contested issue.

 If you are looking to HIRE an associate or SELL your practice

 In addition to checking out the above resource, if you are seeking to employ an associate as part of your practice transition for a future Associate Buy-In or Buy-Out; or, if you are looking to sell your chiropractic practice or pursue some other non-traditional exit strategy, we’d love to help you out.
-Check out our FREE WEBINAR: Sell, Switch or Slow Down: How to Maximize The Value of Your Chiropractic Practice Sale or Transition and Minimize Costly Mistakes
+Check out our FREE WEBINAR: Chiropractic Practice Sales or Transitions in 2019 & Beyond: Myths, Realities & Maximizing Value

 If you are looking to BUY a practice or FIND an associate job